Jimmykhangnguyen/StudyWith-York-U/README.md

 4. Added more locations to the database.
 5. Changed the GUI for displaying study areas and filtering.
 6. Structure of the source code stayed the same.
 7. New or revised big stories and detailed user stories are updated in the planning document.

+Major Changes in Iteration 3
+1. Added more user stories.
+2. View specfic addresses of study areas.
+3. User can now rate the study spaces based on their expience, ""loudness", "cleaniness" and "busyness".
+4. Navigation bar was added to help user easily navigate throught the website.
+5. Impmented login and register pages with secure authentification.
+6. Narrow down the study areas based on their name using the search bar or their different catergories using the drop down menu.
+7. Real time update for study areas "loudness", "cleaniness" and "busyness".
+8. Minor fixes for study area locations.

 # Architecture